PawseySC/using-nimbus/_episodes/01-housekeeping.md

 keypoints:
 - "Being respectful online is important because the social cues that we use face-to-face may be missing and/or more difficult to pick up on in the online environment."
 - "Questions are an important part of learning.
 Ask.
 Ask.
 Ask."
+start: true
 ---

 Like most other institutions globally, we’re using online as our main teaching mode.
 There are several good practices we’ll use during this training.
 We ask you to please:

-*	Put yourself on mute to eliminate background noise.
+1. Put yourself on mute to eliminate background noise.
-*	If you have a question:
+2. If you have a question:
    * Place your question in the chat.
    * Raise your hand virtually in the chat using “hand/” if you’d like to speak.
 (If small class)
-*	At the end of each episode, se will address posted questions.
+3. At the end of each episode, we will address posted questions.
-*	Be respectful of all participants through language choice and actions, both in the main room and breakout rooms.
+4. Be respectful of all participants through language choice and actions, both in the main room and breakout rooms.
 <br>

 > ## Activity: Zoom features